How to use CheckResearch.org

 - Step 1 - Register

 - To start a new experiment, click on New experiment.
 If you do not have an account yet, you will be asked to register.
-You may also add your accounts to your user settings under external logins.
+You have to confirm your email address, so please make sure you do that before you continue.
+Also check your spam folder if the mail doesn't appear in your inbox.
+Additionally you may add your accounts to your user under external logins.

 - Step 2- Choose a publication to start an experiment